Apicurio/apicurio.github.io/_posts/2025-03-21-semantic-versioning.md

 categories: registry semantic_versioning
 ---

-Apicurio Registry 3.0 introduces a powerful new feature: (preliminary) support for semantic versioning.
+Apicurio Registry 3.0 introduces a powerful new feature: support for automatic semantic versioning branches.
 This enhancement brings automatic branch management based on semantic versioning patterns, making it easier to organize, track, and access different versions of your schema artifacts.
 Let's explore how this feature works and why it's valuable for API governance.

 ---